 Oven Spring: A Guide On How It Works

-How oven spring occurs is amazing, you may already be familiar with how oven spring works to push dough up in the oven.
+How oven spring occurs is amazing, you may be familiar with how the oven spring works to push the dough up in the oven.
+This post is going to explain why and how to manipulate it to your advantage.

-Learning artisan bread baking is what this site is about.
+Learning how to bake bread is what this site is all about, so get that bookmark set!

-If you have never heard of oven spring before, no worries.
-I'll start with the basics and by the time you have read the full post, you'll know understand one of the most interesting processes in bread baking.
+To start with I'm going to pretend that you have never heard of oven spring before, if that's true then, even better.
+Either way, we'll start with the basics first.
+By the time you have read this post in full you'll understand one of the most interesting processes in bread baking.

 During the first ten minutes in the oven, the remaining yeast in the dough rapidly feeds on the protein in the flour.
 This causes the loaf to spring up.
 To do this, you need a humid environment in your oven by adding steam at early stage of the bake.
 This creates bread with a light and airy crumb with a crust that’s strong and crispy, perfect for sandwiches.